 Either way, you wouldn't have known about the problem if you hadn't reached out to the customer proactively.
 However, if you wait for the customer to reach out to you, the problem will likely become more widespread before you have a chance to address it.

-How to offer proactive support
+How to offer proactive customer care

 Now that we've gone over the benefits of proactive customer support, let's talk about how you can actually offer it at your business.
 There are two main ways you can offer proactive support:

 The first way you can proactively support your customers is by reaching out to them for feedback to see what type of experience they've had with your product.
 This is typically a task that an account manager or success manager will conduct via surveys.

 It has the limit of relying only on feedback from one specific person in the organization (which may not always be the end-user) and on what they remember.
 Also, this feedback happens only at specific points in time, so it is never in real-time, which is the moment customers actually experience an issue.

 Using data to see how customers use your product

 An easier and more efficient way to proactively support customers is by using data to see how customers are actually using your product.

 For example, with Fullview, you can watch recordings of user sessions in your product and see all sessions containing console errors for any customers.